 ‘That was when I first got interested,’ she says.
 ‘In those days what we had was the forerunner of KTP – the Teaching Company Scheme – but knowledge transfer describes it so much better.’

-As a Professor in Structural Engineering in the School of Planning, Architecture and Civil Engineering, Su has to date chalked up 11 KTPs, supervising projects in companies such as Macrete – with three – Bullivant, EDM, Moore Concrete, Hughes Precast and McFarland.
+As a Professor in Structural Engineering within the Faculty of Engineering and Physical Sciences, Su has to date chalked up 11 KTPs, supervising projects in companies such as Macrete – with three – Bullivant, EDM, Moore Concrete, Hughes Precast and McFarland.
 Two more projects are in progress and more will undoubtedly follow.

 ‘There are great benefits for the graduates who become involved as KTP Associates.
 KTP opens a door and gives them tremendous opportunities to progress within a company generating management experience and commercial exposure at a very early stage in their career.’